Three-State Light/Dark Theme Switch

 The code is also available for the above project.

-Do note that even though we talk about three-states, we need to work with four: light, dark, system light and system dark.
+Even though we talk about three states, we actually need to handle four: light, dark, system light, and system dark.

 window.matchMedia('(prefers-color-scheme: dark)').addListener((e) => {